Why Windows 10's asymmetrical cursor is better

 He notes that designers have to account for how the human eye works, and that symmetrical designs often do not look symmetrical at all.

 As an example, things on the horizontal axis often appear to be wider than they actually are.
-In the letter T above, for example, if both the horizontal and vertical line have the same width, the horizontal line will appear “fatter” than the vertical line.
-An optically balanced design will therefore, make the horizontal bar thinner to look symmetrical.
+In the letter T above, for example, if both the horizontal and vertical lines have the same width, the horizontal line will appear “fatter” than the vertical line.
+An optically balanced design will, therefore, make the horizontal bar thinner to look symmetrical.

-Suffice to say, Microsoft designers know what they are doing.
+Suffice to say that Microsoft designers know what they are doing.
 One would normally have said the same thing about Apple, but history suggests those days are long gone.